irm1005-itec1005-fall-2023/lecture-slides/pages/intro/course.md

   * Can you even catch up?
   * How are you mitigating issues down stream

-* The goal is to mimic industry as best as possible
+* The goal is to mimic industry as best as possible -->
-* The offer
-  * Five (5) feedback forms every two weeks
-  * In exchange for every student obtaining a one week extention option on any of the assignments
-  * Can not be used to delay the group project
-  * Students must inform at least three days (36 hours) prior to the due date of the assignment

--->